nerves-networking/vintage_net_wizard/json-api.md

 A POST to this endpoint applies the configuration and attempts to connect to the configured WiFi networks.
-This will return back to AP mode and you can use the `/api/v1/configuration/status` endpoint to get weather or not the configuration worked or not.
+This will return back to AP mode and you can use the `/api/v1/configuration/status` endpoint to get whether or not the configuration worked or not.

 Path: `/api/v1/apply`